Existence of constant mean curvature surfaces with controlled topology in 3-manifolds: Introduction

 Below we outline the main steps in the analysis of the asymptotic behavior of the sequences $\{u_k\}_{k\in \mathbb{N}}$ and $\{\nu_k\}_{k\in \mathbb{N}}$.
-Proofs that closely follow \cite{Pigati-FB} are omitted; for those arguments, we refer the reader to \cite{Pigati-FB} for details.
+Proofs that closely follow \cite{Pigati-FB} are omitted; for those arguments, we refer the reader to \cite{Pigati-FB}.

 First of all, the almost criticality of the functions $u_k$ with respect to $E_{H,\sigma_k}$ can be exploited to deduce lower bounds for the mass ratio of the measures $\mu_k$:

 \begin{proposition}[Cf. {\cite[Proposition 4.2]{Pigati-FB}}] Fix $k\in \mathbb{N}$.
 Let $x\in \Sigma$.
 Let $p=u_k(x)$.
 Let $\omega$ be a neighborhood of $x$ and set $\mu^\omega_k:=(u_k|_{\omega})_*\nu_k$.
 Define a Radon measure on $\mathcal{M}$ by